 President - Scott Jaeger

-Vice President & Branding and Marketing Chair- Robert Belcham
+Vice President & Branding and Marketing Chair & Slow Fish Dinner co-chair - Robert Belcham

-Treasurer & Curry Cup co-Chair - Neil Wyles
+Treasurer & Curry Cup Chair - Neil Wyles

-Neil Wyles has been the chef and owner of Yaletown’s Hamilton Street Grill for 16 years and a board member of the Chefs' Table Society of BC for 4 years.
+Neil Wyles had been the chef and owner of Yaletown’s Hamilton Street Grill for 20 years before deciding to branch out into other culinary adventures.
+He has been a board member of the Chefs' Table Society of BC since 2009.
 He was educated in the School of Hard Knocks (culinary division) and at the University of British Columbia (Fine Arts).
 He is married with two kids, and currently holds the Treasurer position on the Society’s board.

 Secretary & Executive Director - Céline Turenne

 Céline Turenne has more than 30 years experience in cooking for friends and family.
 After a successful career in the corporate world, she decided to follow her passion and enrolled in cooking school.
 As a food writer and sought after cooking instructor, she has been sharing her knowledge of food throughout British Columbia and beyond.
 She believes in real food, as well as seasonal products, and advocates home cooking as a healthy lifestyle choice.
 She is a professional member of the Chaîne des Rôtisseurs and now on the board of the Chefs’ Table Society of British Columbia.